 In the spring, we create a 500-gallon slurry of HGX PRO BIO 800+ Tree and Shrub and root dip our plants into the slurry for 30 to 60 minutes.
 Then, we plant it in the field immediately.
 We harvest at a minimum of 18 months, but we try to do a 34-to-30-month range with harvest in the spring and fall.

 Do you have any recommended protocols for planting?

 I worked as a landscaper outside of State College and I rarely ever lost a tree.
 We used a root stimulant and an organic, slow-release granular fertilizer to feed new plantings.
 I realize that for a lot of landscapers it’s a low-bid process.
 But, at the end of the day, if your soil is healthier and more established, you are going to get fewer callbacks and more referrals.

 Watch the 13-minute video above to learn more about Chris’ recommendations for landscapers working with plant installations.

 Do you have any recommendations for landscapers and horticulturists that are caring for trees at homes/commercial spaces?

 If you look back at the history of landscaping, mulching was intended to mimic Mother Nature.
 If you walk around a woodland, you see the organic layers that develop that add nutrients to plants and soil naturally.
 Landscapers need to mimic that natural process tended by Mother Nature.
-Consider using pine needles, pine straw or mulching to add organic matter.
+Consider using pine needles, pine straws, or mulching to add organic matter.
 Add nutrients when necessary – without pushing new lush growth when it’s not appropriate.
-Also, make sure you water at the right times and not excessively – having concentrated irrigation to the plants as opposed to over spraying the plants.
+Also, make sure you water at the right times and not excessively – having concentrated irrigation to the plants as opposed to over-spraying the plants.

 Watch the 2-minute video above to learn more about Chris’ recommendation for plant health care.